Jabari Asim

-Jabari Asim (born August 11, 1962) is an author, poet, playwright, and professor of writing, literature and publishing at Emerson College in Boston, Massachusetts.
+Jabari Asim (born August 11, 1962) is an American author, poet, playwright, and professor of writing, literature and publishing at Emerson College in Boston, Massachusetts.
 He is the former editor-in-chief of The Crisis magazine, a journal of politics, ideas and culture published by the NAACP and founded by historian and social activist W. E. B. Du Bois in 1910.
-In February 2019 he was named Emerson College's inaugural Elma Lewis ’43 Distinguished Fellow in the Social Justice Center.
+In February 2019 he was named Emerson College's inaugural Elma Lewis '43 Distinguished Fellow in the Social Justice Center.
 In September 2022 he was named Emerson College Distinguished Professor of Multidisciplinary Letters.

 Life and career

-Asim was born in St. Louis, Mo., in 1962.
+Asim was born in St. Louis, Missouri, in 1962.
 He attended public schools there before studying at Northwestern University.

 In welcoming Asim to The Crisis in August 2007, then-publisher Roger Wilkins said: "Mr. Asim is a seasoned editor, a fine writer and author of a new best selling book.
 He is a gentleman devoted to the cause of racial justice, is excited about his new role with the NAACP and we are energized by his joining our ranks."

 Asim was chosen by the National Book Foundation to serve on the nonfiction panel for the 2013 National Book Awards.
 Harold Augenbraum, executive director of the foundation, "lauded Asim's ability to approach difficult topics with humility."

 In April 2009, the John Simon Guggenheim Memorial Foundation awarded Asim a fellowship in nonfiction, one of 180 awarded to artists, scientists and scholars selected from a group of almost 3,000 applicants.

 From 2008 to 2010, Asim was scholar-in-residence in African-American Studies and in the Department of Journalism at the University of Illinois at Urbana–Champaign.